computersarecool/dsa_opengl_examples/README.md

 *Examples of DSA OpenGL*

 ## Description
-These are a collection of examples of modern OpenGL and Direct Sate Access (DSA).
+These are a collection of examples of modern OpenGL using Direct Sate Access (DSA).
+They are mostly API examples but some have interesting graphical output.

 ## Tested On
 - Linux